Volga–Baltic Waterway: History

 After Peter the Great wrested the southern and southeastern shore of the Gulf of Finland from Sweden, it became desirable to secure a means of river transport for Saint Petersburg on the Baltic with the Russian hinterland.
 This would shift heavy loads in all but the depths of winter.
 The prototype (via) Vyshny Volochyok canal, completed by 1709, provided a connection of Saint Petersburg to Lake Ladoga.
 (The name of the town of Vyshny Volochyok means "upper portage".)
 The weather on the lake frequently wrecked the barges, however, leading to the ambitious project of the Ladoga Canals into the southern coast of the lake.

 Under Alexander I of Russia, the waterway through Vychny Volochyok was complemented by the Tikhvin canal system (1811) and the Mariinsk canal system (1810), the latter becoming by far the most popular of the three.

 The Mariinsk was an outstanding monument of early 19th-century hydrotechnics, which proved to be key to national economic prowess.
 The system started in Rybinsk Reservoir and passed through much of the Sheksna River.
 It then passed Lake Beloye (and Belozersky bypass canal), Kovzha, its artificial Novomariinsky Canal, the Vytegra to pass through Lake Onega.
 To or from there vessels sailed through the Onega Canal, the Svir, the Ladoga Canal, and the Neva to or from the Gulf of Finland.

 In 1829, the Northern Dvina Canal was opened running to the north-east; it connects the lower Sheksna (one of the Volga's tributaries) through Kubenskoye Lake to a canalised Northern Dvina, flowing into the White Sea.
 The system was further expanded: three more canals, Belozersky, Onezhsky, and Novoladozhsky, enabling smaller craft to bypass dangerous waters of the three big lakes (Beloye, Onega and Ladoga), were inaugurated towards the end of the century.

-Another connection was added in the 1930s, when the infamous White Sea – Baltic Canal was constructed by gulag prisoners at enormous human cost between Lake Onega and the White Sea.
+Another connection was added in the 1930s, when the White Sea – Baltic Canal was constructed by forced labor between Lake Onega and the White Sea.